 - If you’re not comfortable going out onto the streets, many hotels and hostels have Holi parties in their compounds, and you can always watch from a rooftop.
 Stops Hostel is famous for being a good place to celebrate Holi as a foreign tourist.

 Want more on India?
-Here’s 10 things nobody told me about travel in India.
+Here are 10 things nobody told me about travel in India.